Knowee

 The bonding of metal atoms through a lattice of positive ions with delocalized electrons is known as metallic bonding.
 Here's a step-by-step explanation:

 1. Metal atoms release their outer shell electrons, which become delocalized, meaning they are free to move throughout the entire metal lattice.
-Knowee AI StudyGPT is a powerful AI-powered study tool designed to help you to solve study prob
+This leaves each metal atom as a positive ion.

 This problem has been solved